mims-harvard/COMPASS-web/README.md

 # conceptor-pages
-The documents and instructions for the conceptor tool
+The running examples, documents and instructions for the conceptor tool